spc476/a09/README.txt

 	-o filename

 		Specify the output file name.
-Defaults to 'a09.obj'.
-To get output on stdout, use a filename of '-'.
+If no name is given, the the output appears on stdout.

 	-r